KorenEzri/Ticket-Manager-Project/README.md

 A couple of the product's most prominent features include:

-## Security: User authentication
+## Security: User authentication: hashing, cookie management and validation.
 ![pic one](mainintrogif.gif)
-## User authentication - hashing, cookie management and validation:
 ## Full-fledged Ticket system: editing tickets, records and dates for each response, correspondence system and email system:
 ![gif](editinggif.gif)